Creedon PLLC Employee Manual & Policy Guidelines

 No employee should attempt to gain access to another employee’s electronic mail, telephone voice mailbox, or computer files unless expressly authorized to do so by the employee whose file is being accessed, or by an authorized representative of the Firm.
 In order to maintain the integrity of the Firm’s information systems, employees should not disclose their system passwords to any other person.
 However, the Firm will at all times be able to access any employee file in the information systems and to gain access to deleted files.

-Employees may not download or copy onto any of the Firm’s computers or computer network any software from outside the Firm without express written approval in advance from a Partner.
+Employees may not download or copy onto any of the Firm’s computers or computer network any software from outside the Firm without express written approval in advance from a Managing Attorney.

 When answering the telephone on behalf of the Firm, employees should identify the Firm by name.
 It is important to always remember that lasting impressions are often formulated from the tact and diplomacy one may exhibit over the telephone.
 Employees always should strive to speak clearly, courteously, and professionally.

 Employees generally should not have personal mail delivered to the Firm because it may be opened inadvertently.
 Any employees that choose to have personal mail delivered to the Firm should not expect such mail to be held confidential, as all mail received at the Firm may be opened by any Firm Employee.
 Employees may use the Firm’s mail system for their outgoing mail, provided that they supply their own postage.

 In general, the Firm’s policy is to remain open during inclement weather, and employees are expected to make every reasonable effort to come to the office if they can do so safely.
 To help employees determine whether and when they are expected to be in the office during weather events, the Firm has set these guidelines:

 • If Frisco ISD or the Independent School District (ISD) in the area where the employee lives delays opening due to weather, the employee will be expected to be in the office by the later delayed opening time; and